MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 Most examples use the Set-WmiInstance Windows PowerShell cmdlet to insert ProfileXML into a new instance of the MDM_VPNv2_01 WMI class.

-However, this will not work in System Center Configuration Manager because you cannot run the package in the end users’ context.
+However, this does not work in System Center Configuration Manager because you cannot run the package in the end users’ context.
 Therefore, this script uses the Common Information Model to create a WMI session in the user’s context, and then it creates a new instance of the MDM_VPNv2_01 WMI class in that session.
 This WMI class uses the WMI-to-CSP bridge to configure the VPNv2 CSP.
 Therefore, by adding the class instance, you configure the CSP.

 >[!IMPORTANT]
 >WMI-to-CSP bridge requires local admin rights, by design.
 To deploy per user VPN profiles you should be using SCCM or MDM.

 >[!NOTE]
 >The script VPN_Profile.ps1 uses the current user’s SID to identify the user’s context.
-Because no SID is available in a Remote Desktop session, the script will not work in a Remote Desktop session.
-Likewise, it will not work in a Hyper-V enhanced session.
+Because no SID is available in a Remote Desktop session, the script does not work in a Remote Desktop session.
+Likewise, it does not work in a Hyper-V enhanced session.
 If you’re testing a Remote Access Always On VPN in virtual machines, disable enhanced session on your client VMs before running this script.

 The following example script includes all of the code examples from previous sections.
 Ensure that you change example values to values that are appropriate for your environment.